Mayra, Hank, and Kimmie Lee

 Hank: Yep, that’s us, a handful.
 Hey Miss Deb, do you know what the speed of dark is?

 Deb: I heard that one already, Hank.
-Remember, I was there the first time you told that joke.
+Remember, I was there on the page the first time you told that joke.

 Hank: Oh, yeah, that’s right.
 Silly me!
 You heard Kimmie, right?
 She cracked me up with her question.